HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 ### DAG handler
 [guide-level-explanation/hathor-explorer-service/dag-handler]: #guide-level-explanation/hathor-explorer-service/dag-handler

-Every new update on DAG data will be pushed to a SNS.
+[`data-collector`](#guide-level-explanation/hathor-explorer-service/data-collector) will listen to DAG updates and send to a SNS.
 A SQS will be fed from this SNS notifications.
 DAG handler will consume this SQS and send a message for every connection stored in the database subscribed to dag topic.

 > **Estimated cost:** $1.50 monthly ($ 0.50 per million update, every second update).